toitware/toit-provision/README.md

 ## 1. Tool and App

+A device that uses this library can be provisioned either from a PC or with an APP.

 ### 1.1 Tool

 It is recommended to use the BLE provisioning tool that comes with the esp-idf v5.0.1.